chridey/hidey_ddseminar/doc/reading_log.md

 process and then marginalize out $G$, leading to a negative binomial process.
 As this prior is conjugate the posterior is conditionally conjugate.
 One downside to the gamma-Poisson process is that although it can be equivalently expressed as a Dirichlet process, it leads to the same mixture proportions across groups in mixture modeling.
 Thus they introduce the gamma-NB process, where the parameters are group dependent.

+# 201

+I read some background material on discrete choice models, reading about logit and probit random utility models and models that allow for interaction between variables such as the conditional probit and nested logit.
+As far as I know, these models are not often used in NLP research.
+It seems like they could be useful for modeling observed effects (features derived from text) and latent effects (embeddings or another dimensionality reduction method), as other random effects models would be.

+Braun and McAuliffe describe variational inference methods for discret choice models. allowing for interaction between agents.
+They also use hyperpriors for the mean and standard deviation.

+Discussion:

+1) Are discrete choice models